US podcast ad revenue 2024

 Being a podcast guest — the most effective B2B thought leadership format

 A 45-minute podcast interview creates more decision-maker exposure than most press releases.
-Listeners finish 80% of podcast episodes on average — vs. 30 seconds for a news article.
+Listeners typically finish a high share of podcast episodes — far more time spent than any text article.
+For published listener-engagement data see Edison Research The Podcast Consumer.
 For retail and commerce executives, shows like Omni Talk, Future Commerce, and Dutch B2B shows deliver a senior audience already in learning mode.

 Guest appearances are typically free, require only 1 hour of preparation, and generate content reusable across LinkedIn, YouTube, and newsletters.